 Some patient's jaw bones are so badly deteriorated that they are unable to support dentures or a bridge.
 Since both these restorative options are available on the NHS, bone grafting for dentures or a bridge may also be covered.
 Your dentist will be able to advise you about your specific situation, but most people will have to pay private bone graft prices.

-One way to reduce the cost is to consider travelling abroad for your treatment.
+One way to reduce the cost is to consider getting dental implants abroad.
 In countries like Spain, Turkey and Hungary you can save 50-70% on the cost of implants and associated surgeries.

 Before your grafting procedure, it is important to discuss possible dental bone grafting complications with your dentist or surgeon.
 Although they use well-developed techniques, there are possible risks, including: